Kingdom of Rohilkhand: Ali Mohammed Khan

-A man of ability and courage, Ali Mohammed Khan attracted many afghan adventurers by his great reputation and arose as the most powerful man in Katehir.
-He gained favour with the lower rungs of society and by the invasion of Nadir Shah in 1739 he further strengthened his position with a large swath of afghans taking employment with him.
-By 1740 he was officially recognised by the Emperor Muhammad Shah as governor.
+A man of ability and courage, Ali Mohammed Khan attracted many adventurers by his great reputation and arose as the most powerful man in Katehir.
+Ali Muhammad Khan distinguished himself by helping in suppressing the rebellion of the powerful Indian Muslim Barah Sayyids, who were formerly de-facto rulers of the Mughal Empire, and who had under their chief Saifudddin Barha put the Mughal governor Marhamat Khan and all of his followers to death.
+As a reward Ali Muhammad Khan was given the title of Nawab by Muhammad Shah in 1737.
+He gained favour with the lower rungs of society and by the invasion of Nadir Shah in 1739 he further strengthened his position attractinga large swath of afghans who took employment with him.
 For the subsequent five years, his authority was left unchallenged.

 In 1745 a quarrel arose between Ali Mohammed and Safdar Jang the Subedar of Oudh.
 Retainers of Ali Mohammed seized the property of servants belonging to Safdar Jang.
 Safdar Jang who was already jealous at the growing power of Ali Mohammad went to the Emperor Muhammad Shah, and through him ordered the return of the confiscated property as well as the arrest of the Rohillas in-charge of the confiscation.
 After the refusal of Ali Mohammed, Safdar Jang led an Imperial expedition together with the Emperor present in person and after being deserted by his men Ali Mohammed was captured and taken to Delhi.

 He was treated honourably and respectfully by the Emperor, in large part due to his influence among his adherent who were still at large.
 The necessity to consulate Ali Mohammed led to his appointment as Governor of Sirhind (the area between Jummuna and Sutlej).

 In 1748 the invasion by Ahmed Shah Abidali allowed Ali Mohammed the opportunity to return to Katehir and re-establish his rule.
 Upon his return, he was rejoined by most of his former men and soon he was virtually independent in his control of Rohilkhand.
-To ensure loyalty almost all positions of power were given to Afghan and several like Najib-ad-daula received land grants.
+To ensure loyalty almost all positions of power were given to Afghan and several like Najib-ud-Daula received land grants.